Family fun car games go way beyond the license plate game – here are a few to play.

+There’s so much to explore in our vast state of Texas; the best way to do it is by hitting the road.
 If you’re like me with children varying in age, you will appreciate these great road trip game recommendations.
-These road trip games go beyond the good ol’ License Plate game and the best part is you don’t need to buy anything to play them.
+These road trip games go beyond the license plate game; the best part is you don’t need to buy anything to play them.

 The Alphabet Game

 This fun car game, especially when you challenge your family to find things you pass that start with the letter A. See if you can go to Z and find everything in alphabetical order!

 My 8-year-old and 13-year-old enjoy this game, especially as my son knows quite a bit of trivia about his favorite basketball and soccer players.
 At the same time, my daughter will stump him with influential people, characters from books she has read, or even a childhood character he won’t even think twice about!

 If you’ve never played 20 questions, don’t worry, it’s an easy game to pick up.
 One person thinks of a personality, place, animal, etc. The 2nd person then has to ask up to 20 questions that the other person can only answer with a “yes” or a “no.” If they guess right, the 20th question is asked.
 They get to be the one who thinks of the next clue while the other asks the yes-no questions.

 My kids like choosing a category, like sports personalities or animals—each person playing names a character and needs to remember each personality in order.
 Example: Player 1 says, “Cat.”
 Player 2 would then say, “Cat, Dog.”
 Player 3 continues, “Cat, Dog, Monkey.” etc.

 Traci highly recommends challenging older kids with games that involve letters and a generous dose of geography.
 Her kids enjoy Name the States in Alphabetic Order and How Many Cities Can You Name That Start With A.